WebAhead/master-reference/curriculum-planning/style-guide.md

 <hr>

 ## Creating resources
+* Create a repo within the `foundersandcoders` organisation
 * Repo names should be prepended with `mc-` for morning-challenges and `ws-` for workshops
 * Add a link to the new repo in the [resource index](https://github.com/foundersandcoders/master-reference/blob/master/curriculum-planning/resource-index.md).
 * The repo should contain a README.md with: